 Things are in bloom all over Minnesota right now, including solar energy, and more and more solar installations across the state will be supporting the creatures that pollinate our plants.

 Gov. Dayton recently signed the Pollinator Friendly Solar Act into law on May 31, 2016.
-The Pollinator Friendly Solar Act establishes voluntary native vegetation and habitat management practices for solar developers and local governments alike to maximize habitat creation for birds, pollinators, and other small wildlife.
-The new law serves to verify claims that commercial solar installations are helping to create pollinator habitat when they sign a Pollinator Pledge.
+The Pollinator Friendly Solar Act establishes native vegetation and habitat management practices for solar developers and local governments alike to maximize habitat creation for birds, pollinators, and other small wildlife.
+The new law serves to verify claims that commercial solar installations are helping to create pollinator habitat.
 CERTs scoured all of the guidance available and put together this blog post.
 Read on to get the details and download key resources.